The importance of professional editing for indie authors

 Do you need to do all of this before you can publish your manuscript?

-Hopefully, this analogy will not only help to explain the various stages and what each can do get your manuscript ready to publish but also the order in which those steps should be taken.
-You may not need to take all of the steps, but it would make sense, particularly when you’re on a tight budget, to tackle the bigger picture elements before attending to the fine detail – after all, you wouldn’t want to pay someone to iron something that hadn’t been cleaned, or while your friends and any paid professionals are still going through your wardrobe and might get you to change some things because they don’t fit.
+You may not need to take all of the steps, but it would make sense, particularly when you’re on a tight budget, to tackle the bigger picture elements before attending to the fine detail – after all, you’d kick yourself if you’d paid someone to wash and iron something that you then just throw out.

 How I can help

-I specialise in copyediting fiction, so I like the nitty-gritty of the sentence-level detail, and checking for consistency and that there aren’t any holes in the plot.
 If you would like to discuss how I could help get your manuscript ready to publish, or if you still aren’t sure how best to proceed, I would be happy to discuss that with you.
 I am a member of the CIEP and abide by their Code of Practice.
 Please get in contact with some initial details here.

 P.S.
-I realise that, in real life, few people pay professionals to advise on clothes (I certainly don’t), and that, however much we may long to have someone do the washing and ironing for us, that’s also a bit of a dream … Did I mention that I specialise in fiction?
+I realise that, in real life, few people pay professionals to advise on clothes (I certainly don’t), and that, however much we may long to have someone do the washing and ironing for us, that’s also a bit of a dream… Did I mention that I specialise in fiction?

 Welcome to my fiction editing blog